A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Numerical examples

 \paragraph{Modal analysis} The analytical eigenvalues for the problem under examination are obtained via separation of variables, leading to the following analytical eigenvalues

 The numerical eigenvalues are obtained via the generalized eigenproblem

 where $i= \sqrt{-1}$ is the imaginary unit.
 For the discretization $30$ finite elements per side are considered.
 The resulting eigenvalues are shown in Table \ref{tab:eigenvalues_wave} whereas the eigenvectors are plotted in Fig. \ref{fig:wave_eigenvectors}.
-The obtained eigenfrequencies match the analytical solution and have comparable accuracy with respect to a classical finite element discretization.
+The obtained eigenfrequencies match the analytical solution and have comparable accuracy with respect to a classical finite element discretization using linear Lagrange elements CG$_1$, with smaller error overall.